CPNV-ES-BI/BI_PYTHON_AZURE/README.md

 - Assign the environment variable `AZURE_STORAGE_CONNECTION_STRING`
 - Installing the library prerequisites in `requirements.txt`

+You can also refer to my development environment in the [wiki](https://github.com/CPNV-ES-BI/BI_PYTHON_AZURE/wiki/BI_PYTHON_AZURE-Project#environment).

 #### Linux terminal environment

 It is possible to configure its environment via the script `setting_up_env.sh` But its purpose will be to prepare the production environment.